qiyfoundation/Qiy-Scheme/IPR Policy.md

 ### 5.4.1 Obligations
 * the Qiy Foundation's IPR Policy is only binding on Qiy Foundation's Contributors.
 Third parties do not have any legal obligations under the Policy;
-* when the Qiy Foundation is informed that an IPR belonging to a non-Contributor could be essential for a standard, the non¬-Contributor owner is also requested to undertake to grant licenses on FRAND terms and conditions.
+* when the Qiy Foundation is informed that an IPR belonging to a non-Contributor could be essential for a standard, the non-Contributor owner is also requested to undertake to grant licenses on FRAND terms and conditions.

 ### 5.4.2 Rights
 * to refuse the inclusion of their own Essential IPRs in Specifications;